nokinger/serverTest/source/integration-tests/app_carrier_test_rig/test_gateway.rst

 - In the *Build Triggers* options, set a *Poll SCM* schedule, e.g., ``H/5****``.

 - Add a build script.
+It must be ensured that ``docker exec`` commands are NOT run from this script with ``--interactive`` argument.
 A working example has been provided below:

     .. code-block:: groovy